marco-souza/resume/RESUME.md

 ### Senior Software Development Engineer [@MongoDB](https://mongodb.com)

-> Apr/2024 – present – Remote from Brazil
+> Apr/2024 – present – NY, Remote from Brazil

-- Senior Software Engineer on the Digital Growth team
-- Develop WebApps using Next.js, TypeScript, Tailwindcss, and Headless CMS.
+- Deployment Lead for Growth Marketing tech teams
+- Developing automation to release process and CMS Migration
+- Maintaining all pages under `mongodb.com` domain using
-- Build automation around our release and page migration processes
+- Create the infrastructure needed for our apps and team processes

 ### Tech Lead // Software Engineer [@Paradigm](https://paradigm.co)

-> 2.4y – New York - remote from Brazil
+> 2.4y – New York - NY, Remote from Brazil

 - Tech Lead of the Applications team, responsible for maintaining our web apps, mobile apps, and internal ops platform